altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 Altina slapped the table with a bang.<br/>
 "But Sir Regis should be the one to decide right?
 Have you improved his benefits compared to before, Madam Généralissime?"<br/>
 "Ughh…"<br/>
-Before the topic heads down a weird direction, Regis interjected:
+Before the topic heads down a weird direction, Regis interjected:<br/>
 "I still have my aspirations and responsibilities, so I won’t change job hop.
 My apologies, Princess… I thought you are tired from the long expedition, that’s why I neglected to inform you, and took on this negotiation alone."<br/>
 "Ah, yes, well… Just do what you usually do…"<br/>
 Altina was at a loss for words.<br/>